 Events in Clermont-Ferrand

 Go to the Michelin Stadium to watch a rugby match the locals are fans.
-The ASM Clermont Auvergne team is considered one of the best in France and actually won the French Championship in 2010 and 2017.
+The ASM Clermont Auvergne team is considered one of the best in France and won the French Championship in 2010 and 2017.

 Clermont Ferrand Christmas Market